Where are we going and why am I in this handcart?

 So how does fiat currency appear?
 First a society comes to prize natural money, gold and silver coins, for their inherent properties.
-Then the government stamps the coins with the ruler’s face and decrees that only these kinds of coins are allowed to be used as money.
-The state establishes a monopoly on currency and backs it up with force.
+Then the government realizes it can control this elemental force for its own benefit.
+It stamps the coins with the ruler’s face and decrees that only these kinds of coins are allowed to be used as money.
+The State establishes a monopoly on currency and backs it up with force.

 fiat: an authoritative or arbitrary order / a command of will that creates something without further effortMerriam Webster

 At first, moving over doesn’t look like a big change.
 But as ever, it’s the principle that’s important.
 The freedom to choose one’s money is gone (and like all freedoms, not easily recovered).
 And money is no longer defined by its own intrinsic properties, but by an arbitrary standard – defined by those with power and imposed on those without.